comodide/comodide.github.io/README.md

 # Welcome to CoModIDE

 CoModIDE is the Comprehensive Modular Ontology IDE -- a plugin for the Protégé ontology editor that supports graphical drag-and-drop based composition of ontologies, supported by an embedded Ontology Design Pattern library.
-It is developed jointly by the DaSeLab at Wright State University, Ohio, USA and the Jönköping AI Lab at Jönköping University, Sweden.
+It is developed jointly by the Data Semantics Lab at Wright State University, USA and the Jönköping AI Lab at Jönköping University, Sweden.
 CoModIDE is in early days and undergoing rapid development -- so feel free to try it out and suggest feature improvements or bug fixes.

 ## Installation instructions